EmanuelePardini/EcoAdventures/README.md

 ## Features:

-- Answer the questions
-- Get and see your score

-## How to Use:

 1. Click Play
 2. Answer all the questions
 3. See your score

+## How to Use:

+1. Download the project
+2. Install the dependencies
+3. Open the terminal and lunch the command "npm run dev"

 ## Technologies Used: